unicodeveloper/laravel-cloudinary/README.md

 **Attach Files** to Laravel **Eloquent Models**:

-First, import the `Unicodeveloper\Cloudinary\MediaAlly` trait into the Model like so:
+First, import the `Unicodeveloper\Cloudinary\MediaAlly` trait into your Model like so:

 ```php
 <?php